 Helmets and flying saucers can be found inside the Learning Centre – as well as hot chocolate by donation.
 You could easily spend an entire afternoon here.

-Look for winter animals
+Look for winter wildlife

 Mike Ratcliffe explains to me that “in winter you have a higher probability of seeing the bigger animals than in the summer.”
 Look for moose, deer, coyotes and even cougars.
 You’ll see loads of rabbit and squirrel tracks in the snow.